aptech/docs/docs/plotaddvline.rst

 Purpose
 ----------------
-Adds a vertical line to an existing plot.
+Adds one or more vertical lines to an existing plot.

 Format
 ----------------